Are you starting a new Youtube channel and you cannot decide on what is the best camera for shooting your first vlog?

 Looking at the specs sheet, what stands out is the ability to record with up to 240 frames per second on Full HD resolution.
 That means even smoother slow-motion videos.

-Another nice feature is the front-facing LCD screen, that allows you to see yourself while vlogging.
+Another nice feature is the front-facing LCD screen, which allows you to see yourself while vlogging.
 Other than that whatever GoPro has, DJI also has, but with little better parameters.
 There is a noticeable difference in image quality thought.

 Osmo Action looks great on paper and I would buy it if it was cheaper.
 Let’s not forget the fact, that Osmo Action is DJI’s first iteration.
 Because of that, I would wait for the next upgrade.